 Generation of solid waste in the university campus is about 2 tons per day.
 Since major composition (about 80-90%) of the solid waste is biodegradable, university has planned to bring in use a solid waste composter for composting the biodegradable portion of solid waste.
 The compost thus generated can be used as fertilizer in the campus.
 The university should enforce the segregation of waste at source and provide facility for proper disposal of these wastes as per the Solid Waste Management Rules, 2016.
 Besides colour coded bins should be allotted to each department for segregation of different types of wastes for proper disposal.
 Polythene must be banned inside the campus to further reduce the non-biodegradable portion of the solid waste.
+The university has already issued circular regarding polythene free campus.
 The recyclable wastes like paper, cardboard, glass, plastics and metal should be collected separately and transferred to certified recyclers or rag pickers.